 Finding the best survival tent for your needs involves covering a lot of bases to ensure the shelter you choose meets and exceeds your specific requirements when it’s eventually pitched and in the field.

-Being able to call on a tent removes the need to find shelter or build from scratch.
-What this means in practice, is that if you’re outdoors and need to get yourself out of the elements quickly, you can rely on being able to when carrying a tent.
+Being able to call on a tent removes the need to find shelter or build cover from scratch.
+What this means in practice, is that if you’re outdoors and need to get yourself out of the elements quickly, you can rely on being able to do so when carrying a high quality survival tent.

-The best survival tents are designed to meet a variety of different objectives, from being lightweight and easy to pack, through to withstanding extreme weather conditions and potentially rigorous use.
+The best survival tents are designed to achieve a variety of different objectives, from being lightweight and easy to pack through to withstanding extreme weather conditions and potentially rigorous and continual use.

-While the ultimate goal of a survival shelter is to hold up to serious conditions and keep you safe and dry during any and every scenario, depending on your budget, you’ll want a tent that is also sympathetic to your individual preferences and needs such as budget considerations, internal space and additional features.
+While the ultimate goal of a survival tent or high performance shelter is to hold up to serious conditions and keep you safe and dry during any and every scenario, depending on your budget, you’ll want a tent that is also sympathetic to your individual preferences and specific needs such as budget considerations, internal space, and any additional features.

 Whether you’re looking for a tent that’s compact enough to pack in a bug out bag, or a dedicated cold weather tent built for standing up to four season use, there’s a shelter out there designed to do the job.

 The 3-person variant of the excellent Elixir backpacking tent by MSR delivers that sought after balance between ample interior space, high performance, and an incredibly lightweight footprint when packed.

 It’s a tall order to find a backpacking tent or survival tent at this end of the price spectrum that not only offers a focus on livability features (high ceilings, ease of assembly etc), but that’s also as lightweight or lighter than many other tents in this class.